aleshaleksey/fansys23/skills.md

   - Floatation devices (improvised or purpose made) reduce thresholds for staying or returning to the surface by 5.
   - An entity with a diver's kit can see normally in the fluid, can swim at 1/2 base speed instead of 1/4 base speed, and does not need to worry about breath for 30 minutes.
 Usually a diver's kit is designed specifically for one fluid.
 - **Take care**: Yes.
-- **Try again**: No. The dynamic nature of failure and drowning makes it meaningless.
+- **Try again**: Yes.
+But, the dynamic nature of failure and drowning makes it meaningless.

 ___
 ### DEX Based